Chart Color Schemes

 Ellalong is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Ellalong, as per the latest Census, consisted of 99.3% houses and 0.7% other dwellings.
-In comparison, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Ellalong was 34.9%, with mortgaged dwellings at 51.4% and rented ones at 13.7%.
-The median monthly mortgage repayment was $1,798, higher than Non-Metro NSW's average of $1,733.
-Median weekly rent in Ellalong was $400, compared to Non-Metro NSW's $330.
-Nationally, Ellalong's mortgage repayments were lower than the Australian average of $1,863, while rents were higher than the national figure of $375.
+Ellalong's dwellings were predominantly houses at 99.3% in the latest Census, with other types such as semi-detached homes, apartments, and 'other' dwellings making up 0.7%.
+This is notably higher than Regional NSW's house proportion of 82.6%, which had a larger share of other dwellings at 17.4%.
+Home ownership in Ellalong was lower at 34.9%, with mortgaged properties at 51.4% and rented dwellings at 13.7%.
+The median monthly mortgage repayment in Ellalong was $1,798, exceeding Regional NSW's average of $1,733.
+The median weekly rent in Ellalong was recorded as $400, higher than Regional NSW's figure of $330.
+Nationally, Ellalong's mortgage repayments were lower than the Australian average of $1,863, while rents were higher at $375.

 Frequently Asked Questions - Housing